Fully Loaded (2000): Preliminary matches

-The first match was a six-person mixed tag team match pitting Team Xtreme (Matt Hardy, Jeff Hardy and Lita) against T & A (Test and Albert) and Trish Stratus.
-T & A dominated earlier part of the match by using their size and strength against Team Xtreme, until Team Xtreme took control of the match by using their speed and high-flying moves.
-The match went back and forth, as both Lita and Stratus were tagged into the match on numerous occasions.
+The first match was a six-person mixed tag team match pitting Team Xtreme (Matt Hardy, Jeff Hardy and Lita) against T & A (Test and Albert), and Trish Stratus.
+T & A dominated the earlier part of the match by using their size, and strength against Team Xtreme, until Team Xtreme took control of the match by using their speed, and high-flying moves.
+The match went back, and forth, as both Lita and Stratus were tagged into the match on numerous occasions.
 Team Xtreme started dominating the match when Jeff performed a Swanton Bomb on Test, and Matt performed a DDT on Albert.
 Lita was then tagged in, who hit numerous maneuvers on T & A, until Stratus was tagged in.
 She hit several moves on Lita, until Lita finished Stratus with a superplex and performed a Litasault to win the match.
 After the match, T & A attacked the Hardy Boyz while Stratus whipped Lita with her leather belt.

 The second match was a standard wrestling match between Al Snow and Tazz.
-Snow dominated earlier part of the match by hitting several moves on Tazz before going for Head.
-Tazz took advantage of the situation and attacked on Snow's left knee and injured it.
+Snow dominated the earlier part of the match by hitting several moves on Tazz before going for Head.
+Tazz took advantage of the situation and attacked Snow's left knee and injuring it.
 Tazz focused on Snow's injured leg and continued to attack it throughout the match.
 Tazz proceeded by suplexing Snow, and tried to apply a Tazzmission, but Snow countered it.
 However, Tazz applied the Tazzmission again to Snow, forcing him to tap out.

 The next match was a standard wrestling match for the WWF European Championship.
 Eddie Guerrero defended the title against Perry Saturn.
 Before the match started, Guerrero's valet Chyna knocked down Saturn before chasing Saturn's valet Terri out of the arena.
 Guerrero began the offensive as Saturn was knocked outside and taken down by Chyna.
 Guerrero took advantage of the situation by dominating Saturn throughout the match.
-After a back and forth match, Guerrero eventually knocked Saturn outside the ring, who attacked Chyna outside the ring.
+After a back-and-forth match, Guerrero eventually knocked Saturn outside the ring, who attacked Chyna outside the ring.
 Terri came back while Saturn used her as a shield.
 She kicked Guerrero in the groin while Saturn tossed Guerrero into the ring and performed a diving elbow drop on Guerrero to win the European Championship.